 Cruise Kotor, Montenegro

 Looking for a more relaxing Kotor excursion?
-Hop aboard boat for a Bay of Kotor Cruise.
-The Kotor boat tour includes top attractions – like the Lady of the Rocks island church, an abandoned submarine base and the Blue Grotto on Kotor Bay.
+Hop aboard a Bay of Kotor Cruise!
+This Kotor boat tour includes top attractions – like the Lady of the Rocks island church, an abandoned submarine base and the Blue Grotto on Kotor Bay.
 On warm days, guests can even swim in the Blue Cave.
-Get the details here!
+Get the details!

 More Kotor Travel Tips

-For more tips of what to do, use our Guide to Kotor: The Best Things To Do in Kotor, Montenegro.
+For more tips of what to do, use our guide to The Best Things To Do in Kotor, Montenegro.

 Keep your trip details organized with our printable Travel Planner!
 The 26-page ready-to-download planner has everything you need to stay on top of your pertinent travel details.